The Ultimate Guide to Marketing Reporting in 2023

 Cross-departmental collaboration, insights and initiatives

-Marketing data simply can’t be viewed in isolation, but must be cross-referenced with insights from other areas and teams, enabling a more comprehensive understanding of business dynamics.
+Marketing reports simply can’t be viewed in isolation, but must be cross-referenced with insights from other areas and teams, enabling a more comprehensive understanding of business dynamics.

-Today, professionals across the business spectrum approach marketing reporting with the goal of not just tracking the campaign performance or strategies, but also to understand how these marketing elements interact with and impact other departments.
+Today, professionals across the business spectrum approach a marketing report with the goal of not just tracking the campaign performance or strategies, but also to understand how these marketing elements interact with and impact other departments.

 Unified business intelligence

-The objective is to create a unified view that drives more cohesive and effective business strategies, aligning marketing goals with broader company objectives and ensuring every department contributes to and benefits from the insights gathered.
+The objective is to create a unified view in a marketing report that drives more cohesive and effective business strategies, aligning marketing goals with broader company objectives and ensuring every department contributes to and benefits from the insights gathered.

 Marketing professionals and stakeholders always have a number of key objectives and goals in mind when they begin their journey into marketing reporting.
 This is true whether you’re the Chief Marketing Officer, a Marketing Director, Data Analyst, Copywriter, SEO Specialist, or another role.
 The key for any good reporter is to define your goals in advance and those of your manager so everyone’s expectations can be met readily.
 Here’s a guide to marketing data and analytics for beginners if some of this is new for you.